Rifle FAQ

 Q: My young son wants to go deer hunting, but is bothered by the recoil of a .30-30.
 Does a .243 Win. or 6mm Rem. kick less?

 A: A .243 or 6mm rifle of the same weight kicks less than a .30-30.
-I own both, and I can definitely tell the difference.
-As it happens, I had both my 6mm and .30-30 rifles at the range recently, and a couple of my shooting pals mentioned the difference in recoil.
+I own both and I can definitely tell the difference.
+As it happens, I had both my 6mm and .30-30 rifles at the range recently and a couple of my shooting pals mentioned the difference in recoil.
 The .30-30 kicks about 30% harder.
-See the "Expanded Rifle Recoil Table" on the Tables, Charts and Lists Page for a comparison of these cartridges, and many more.
+See the "Expanded Rifle Recoil Table" on the Tables, Charts and Lists Page for a comparison of these cartridges and many more.

-The .250 Savage kicks even less than the .243/6mm.
-However, if your son can't shoot at least a .250 Sav. he is too young to go deer hunting.
+The .250 Savage and .25-35 Winchester kick even less than the .243 or 6mm.
+However, if your son can't shoot at least a .25-35, he is too young to go deer hunting.

 Penetration